 - Melt the butter in a large nonstick skillet over medium heat.

-- Continually stir the onions until they have begun to caramelized.
+- Stir the onions occasionally until they have begun to caramelize, about 15-20 minutes.

-- When the onions are a deep brown, add the Woodbridge Wines Cabernet Sauvignon to deglaze the pan.
+- When the onions are a deep brown, add the red wine to deglaze the pan.
 (If you don't want to use wine, use the same amount of beef stock.)

-- Cook the wine entirely out of the onions, then remove from the heat.
+- Cook until all the wine has evaporated out of the onions, then remove from the heat to let cool.

 - While the onions cook down, slice the sourdough into 1″ squares.
 Keep in mind that we do not want to cut all the way through the bread.

 Make the cheese sauce